OctopusDeploy/docs/src/pages/docs/kubernetes/tutorials/index.md

 ### Target Tags
 Octopus uses target tags to select which clusters (known in Octopus as a deployment target) a project should deploy to.
 Later, you’ll add the same target tag to your deployment process.
 You can deploy to multiple clusters simply by adding this tag.

 12. Add a new target tag by typing it into the field.
-For this example, we’ll use `tutorial-clusters`.
+For this example, we’ll use `tutorial-cluster`.

 ### Advanced settings
 In Advanced settings, you can provide an optional Kubernetes namespace and Storage class.
 These are advanced features that you can skip for this tutorial.